papiodesu/leptos_book/src/view/03_components.md

 Using a component in the view looks a lot like using an HTML element.
-You’ll notice that you can easily tell the difference between an element and a component because components always have "PascalCase」 names.
-You pass the 「progress" prop in as if it were an HTML element attribute.
+You’ll notice that you can easily tell the difference between an element and a component because components always have "PascalCase" names.
+You pass the "progress" prop in as if it were an HTML element attribute.
 Simple.

 ### Reactive and Static Props

-You’ll notice that throughout this example, "progress" takes a reactive "ReadSignal<i32>」, and not a plain 「i32".
+You’ll notice that throughout this example, "progress" takes a reactive "ReadSignal<i32>", and not a plain "i32".
 This is **very important**.

 Component props have no special meaning attached to them.
 A component is simply a function that runs once to set up the user interface.
 The only way to tell the